- Who we are

 - What we do

-This week also sees the return of our popular weekly question and answer time, and Jodie will be answering these questions:
+During both our services, we’ll have our weekly question and answer time, and Jodie will be answering these questions:

 As always, come along and visit us at 10am or 5pm at 35 Fisher Street Oak Flats, or if you can’t make it in person, jump online at www.oakflats.tv to watch a livestream of our services.